Miaoli County: Population

 The Saisiat currently reside in Wufeng Township of Hsinchu County and Nanzhuang Township of Miaoli County.
-Due to oppression by initial Han immigrants, the Atayal aboriginal group and the Nanzhuang Incident, the population of the Saisiat people has decreased to 5,000 people.
-It is the least populous Taiwanese aboriginal group after the Thao people.
-The traditions and culture of the Saisiat is greatly impacted by the Atayal aborigines and Hakka people in the region.
+Due to oppression by initial Han immigrants, the Atayal people and the Nanzhuang Incident, the population of the Saisiat people has decreased to 5,000 people.
+It is the least populous Taiwanese Indigenous group after the Thao people.
+The traditions and culture of the Saisiat is greatly impacted by the Atayal and Hakka people in the region.